PoCInnovation/Workshops/software/25.Flutter/SETUP.md

 # Launch the application
 flutter run

-Select the "Chrome (chrome)" options
 ```

-**If it opens a tab in your browser with a *Flutter Demo Home Page*, then you can start the exercises!**
+**If it start the application in your emulator and lauch the *Flutter Demo Home Page*, then you can start the exercises!**

 [Go back to the exercises](./README.md)